pasturryx/realots-docker/README.md

 ## Credits

 I'd like to give credits to [Crevasse](https://otland.net/threads/tutorial-for-running-7-7-cipsoft-server-on-ubuntu.274678/) and [SilverFern](https://otland.net/threads/script-and-tutorial-to-automate-install-of-leaked-7-70-server.284492/) and all the people from OtLand who released this to the public, patched the binary and created required libs.
+People from RealOTS who created login server (edited TFS) and query manager for this.